actionanand/ARsDiary/README.md

  - Run `npm run scully -- --scanRoutes` to scan the Routes (have to run whenever new routes are there)
  - Run `npm run scully` (have to run after building the app)
- - Run `npm run scully -- --watch` if didn't open in watch mode
+ - Run `npm run scully -- --watch`
- - Run `npm run scully:serve` and open Scully [Static server](http://localhost:1668/)
+ - If the above commend didn't open in watch mode, then Run `npm run scully:serve` and open Scully [Static server](http://localhost:1668/).
  - set `build:scully` as a command for production to start the app in the server

  ## Scully - Help